The BOLD Academic Fellowship

 - Expenses: All program-related expenses in the U.S. including airfare are covered (please see below for more details)

-The BOLD Fellowship is an intensive academic and practical program that aims to provide a group of young students and recent graduates from Bosnia and Herzegovina with in-depth training on entrepreneurship and leadership through a combination of classroom and experiential learning in New York State.
+The BOLD Fellowship is an intensive academic and practical program that provides a group of young students and recent graduates from across Bosnia and Herzegovina with in-depth training on entrepreneurship and leadership through a combination of classroom and experiential learning in New York State.